Bank fishing

 Bank fishing is fishing from banks or shores, typically very near but still above the water's edge.
-Bank fishing from rocky outcrops that protrude into the water is usually called rock fishing.
+Bank fishing from rocky outcrops that protrude into the water is usually called rock fishing, and that from sand beach into the shoreside surf zone is called surf fishing.
 Bank fishing is typically done by angling, casting a tethered hook dressed with bait or lure into the water, and is usually performed by a rod often equipped with a reel, but handlines, nets, traps, bows, spears and snag hooks can also be used.

 People who fish from a boat can sometimes access more areas in prime locations with greater ease than bank fishermen.
 However, many people who don't use boats find fishing from a bank has its own advantages.
 Many factors contribute to success in bank fishing, such as local knowledge, water depth, bank structure, location, time of day, and the types of bait and lures.

 Equipment

 Fisherman have different preferences about the equipment they use for bank fishing, but most agree on the basics.
 Obviously fishing tackle is needed.
 Most bank fishing is performed with a rod, reel and lures or bait.
 Often two fishing rods are used.
 The bait can be changed on one rod while fishing continues with the other.
 Some fishermen bring a lidded container for the fish they catch which doubles as a seat.
 Other fishermen bring a stringer to hold the fish they catch.
 Catch and release fishermen don't need either of these.
 With advancing technology, some luxury equipment has been developed such as the fish finder that uses sonar or a camera to physically locate fish.
 This is typically reserved for boat fishing but can also be applied to bank fishing.